Pece17/IoTBeacon/README.md

 # 3. Raspberry Pis

-We are using three Raspberry Pi 3 model B computers on this project
+We are using three Raspberry Pi 3 Model B computers on this project

 Here are the specifications of the Raspberry Pi models we are using